Modules

 • Becoming familiar with subtitling protocols

-• Becoming familiar with the different types of subtitling templates
+• Becoming familiar with different types of subtitle templates

 • Applying subtitling protocols when translating subtitling files